docarray/docarray/docs/tutorials/add_doc_index.md

 Users can pass these configurations to the `.configure()` method of your Document Index, and `self._runtime_config` will be populated for you, so that you can use it in your implementation.

-You can declare allowed fields and default values for your `_db_config`, but you will see that later.
+You can declare allowed fields and default values for your `_runtime_config `, but you will see that later.

 ### The `_columns`